Skip to content

 Each event handler emits HistoryAssociation records alongside notifications.
 Three patterns:

-• Pattern A (field edits): Captures PreviousSequence from FieldSequences before mutation, enabling old→new value display without duplicating event data
+• Pattern A (field edits): Captures PreviousSequence from the entity’s NameSequence, DescriptionSequence, or FieldSequences (for other fields) before mutation, enabling old→new value display without duplicating event data

 • Pattern B (structural): Simple direct association (create, delete, reorder, assign/remove)

-• Pattern C (cascaded): Direct association for the target entity plus transitive associations for affected entities (e.g., delete_principle → direct for principle + transitive for each objective that referenced it)
+• Pattern C (cascaded): Direct association for the target entity plus transitive associations for affected entities (e.g., delete_entity for a principle → direct for the principle + transitive for each objective that referenced it)

 The history associations and checkpoints can be fully rebuilt from the event stream via POST /api/admin/rebuild-history.
 This is useful for: